Zhenweiwang0527/events-assistant/README.md

 2. Unzip the project folder.
 3. Put executable files of 'jq' and 'curl'( in 'command tools' folder) into a folder, wirte down the path of that folder
 4. Right click 'computer' icon on the desktop -> select properties -> advanced system settings -> environment variables->system variables -> path ->edit->add the path of executable files' folder in the end. (remember to add semicolon).
-5. In linux, open a command prompt and enter'sudo apt-get install jq' to install jq, while enter 'sudo apt-get install php5-curl' to install curl.
+5. In linux, open a command prompt and enter'sudo apt-get install jq' to install jq, while enter 'sudo apt-get install curl' to install curl.
 6. Run the OS-corresponding executable file of ticket viewer.